 London’s Unicorn theatre has a world-class reputation for theatre for young audiences and its production of Evan Placey’s Girls Like That gripped the roomful of teenagers I watched it with in 2014.
 It’s online in full and offers a raw account of adolescent anxiety, slut-shaming and self-belief.
 In-your-face theatre that stays in your mind.

 John Leguizamo’s Latin History for Morons

 Self-isolation may mean that many of us will use living rooms to both teach children and watch theatre.
 An opportunity to combine the two can be found courtesy of the super-charismatic John Leguizamo – an inspirational tutor if ever there was – whose one-man Broadway show, Latin History for Morons, is on Netflix.

 The subscription service LIVR enables you to catch up on theatre in 360-degree virtual reality.
 Pop your smartphone into a headset they send you and experience a range of shows including Apphia Campbell’s show Woke, which interweaves the stories of Black Panther Assata Shakur and the 2014 Ferguson riots.
 The award-winning Patricia Gets Ready, written by Martha Watson Allpress, is also available from LIVR.

 Timpson: The Musical

 Two households, both alike in dignity … well, sort of.
 Our narrator, a talking portrait, lays our scene in Victorian London, and this musical comedy imagines the founding of the popular shoe-repair chain as a union between two companies, the Montashoes and the Keypulets.
-Watch Gigglemug Theatre’s show on YouTube.
+Watch Gigglemug Theatre’s show on their website.